Heard says Depp subjected her to ‘disgusting’ grilling about sex scene with Franco

 “And he kept going, he kept asking me.
 Eventually, he went from ‘Do you have something to tell me?’ to ‘You wanna tell me how much you liked it?
 Tell me, did he slip the tongue?’
 It got worse and worse.

-“It went from asking me about how my kissing scene went or how the sex scene went to asking me what James Franco had done in the scene, to being really explicit about my body.
-He was talking about my – he was saying really disgusting things about my body, about how I liked it, how I responded.
+“It went from asking me about how my kissing scene went or how the sex scene went to asking me what James Franco had done in the scene, to being really explicit about my body ... he was saying really disgusting things about my body, about how I liked it, how I responded.
 And then he started just straight-up taunting me.
-‘I know you liked it.’
+‘I know you liked it’.
 He called me a go-getter.
 He called me a slut.”

 Ms Heard said the scene unfolded in front of some members of Mr Depp’s staff.